-If the interventions provided are not sufficient to enable the student to make adequate progress, and the student has demonstrated a significant cause for concern, the school and/or parent/carer may decide to request that Trafford undertakes a statutory assessment.
-When Trafford receives a request, they must decide within six weeks whether to carry out such an assessment.
+If the interventions provided are not sufficient to enable the student to make adequate progress, and the student has demonstrated a significant cause for concern, the school and/or parent/carer may decide to request that Trafford SEND Department undertakes a statutory assessment.
+When they receive a request, Trafford SEND Department must decide within six weeks whether to carry out such an assessment.
 If they choose to go ahead, Trafford will work cooperatively with the College, parents/carers and children/young people, as well as other agencies if appropriate, to assess if the student should be provided with an EHC plan.

-• How is the curriculum matched to individual student's needs?
+How is the curriculum matched to individual student's needs?

 Students will, first and foremost, be supported in class by high quality teaching.
 All lessons are differentiated for a range of need, including special educational needs.
-As well as using their own professional knowledge, teachers are supported by the SENDCo and outside specialist support services to find appropriate and effective strategies to enable students with SEND to thrive and achieve their potential.
+As well as using their own professional knowledge, teachers are supported by the SENDCo and external specialist support services to find appropriate and effective strategies to enable students with additional needs to thrive and achieve their potential.

 All additional needs and interventions are communicated to staff by means of regular updates in the staff bulletin and whole school staff training.
-Students may also have the opportunity to benefit from receiving one to one or small group support from a VI Form student as part of our highly successful mentoring scheme.
+Students may also have the opportunity to benefit from receiving one to one or small group support from a Sixth Form student as part of our highly successful mentoring scheme.

-Students requiring special educational provision will have individual arrangements for school and public examinations tailored to their needs, in line with The Equality Act 2010.
-Applications will be made on behalf of the candidate to awarding bodies for reasonable adjustments in line with their needs.
+Students requiring access arrangements in exams will have individual arrangements for school and public examinations tailored to their needs, in line with The Equality Act 2010.
+Applications will be made by the SENDCo on behalf of the candidate to awarding bodies, once the SENDCo has carried out individual testing.